Which is the true king of the 911 family?

 Early concepts were not particularly good.
 Especially with the hindsight of knowing what the 911 would eventually look like, viewing some of the ungainly four-seater prototypes is a bit disturbing.

 But Butzi was a stylist, not an engineer like his father and grandfather.
-Finally, he got it right, and the world was introduced to a short-wheelbase, rear-engine machine, gazing back at its audience happily with friendly round headlights.
+Finally, the design team got it right, and the world was introduced to a short-wheelbase, rear-engine machine, gazing back at its audience happily with friendly round headlights.
 It made 130 hp from its 2.0L, flat-six engine and was capable of a for-the-time-quick 210 km/h top speed, with a standard five-speed gearbox.

 Unlike the inverted-bathtub of the 356, the 911 shared almost nothing with any VW.
 The odd 60:40 weight distribution (in favour of the rear) meant that the 911 was able to have lightweight, unassisted rack-and-pinion steering that provided exceptional feel.
 This affinity for the road would become a 911 hallmark.